Horbury Junction, West Yorkshire Planning Applications

 Planning Activity in Horbury Junction

-With an average of 134 days, decisions near Horbury Junction take longer than the statutory targets.
-Applicants should budget for a 5-month timeline and consider pre-application discussions to avoid delays.
+With an average of 155 days, decisions near Horbury Junction take longer than the statutory targets.
+Applicants should budget for a 6-month timeline and consider pre-application discussions to avoid delays.

-The most common application types near Horbury Junction were outline applications (4), discharge of conditions (2), full planning applications (1).
+The most common application types near Horbury Junction were outline applications (5), full planning applications (2), discharge of conditions (2).

-In terms of development scale, 1 medium-scale application, 7 smaller schemes were submitted.
+In terms of development scale, 1 large-scale (major) development, 1 medium-scale application, 9 smaller schemes were submitted.

 Nearby Towns